JereKuusela/valheim-item_stand_all_items/publish/README.md

 # Item Stand All Items

-Client side mod that allows putting any item on item stands.
+Client side mod that allows putting any item on item stands and customizing the item transformations.

-Additionally allows customizing the item positions.
+The config can be synced by also installing on the server.

 # Manual Installation: